-The Loyola University Health System (Loyola) Psoriasis Center provides full service psoriatic care for patients.
+Loyola Medicine's Psoriasis Center provides full-service care for patients with psoriasis.
 Our mission is to improve the quality of life for individuals with psoriasis through clinical care, research and education.
-Specifically, we hope to directly apply the knowledge gained by our research and find new and better ways to treat those with psoriasis as well as educate physicians, patients, and their families
+Specifically, we hope to directly apply the knowledge gained by our research and find new and better ways to treat those with psoriasis, as well as educate physicians, patients and their families.

 Psoriasis is a common condition that causes skin cells to build up, causing red, itchy patches.
 Psoriasis is a chronic condition for which there is no cure, but there are effective treatments.
 As a patient with psoriasis, your symptoms will not always be severe—they will ebb and flow over time.

 Your Loyola dermatologist will work with you to find the best treatment for your condition; our main goal is to slow the growth of the additional layers of skin.
 For mild cases, an over-the-counter cortisone cream can provide relief; limited exposure to sunlight with the guidance of your doctor can also help.

 Topical therapies are effective for mild to moderate cases of psoriasis.
 For more severe cases of psoriasis, your Loyola dermatologist may recommend:

 - Oral or injected medications